elixirschool/elixirschool/lessons/basics/enum.md

 -1
 ```

-`min/2` does the same, but allows us to specify the calculation that will produce the minimum via an anonymous function:
+`min/2` does the same, but in case the enumerable is empty, it allows us to specify a function to produce the minimum value.

 ```elixir
 iex> Enum.min([], fn -> :foo end)